IBM/CodeEngine/jupyter/README.md

 # JupyterLab Sample

-This example provides an end-to-end running solution that provides JupyterLab hosted on IBM Cloud Code Engine.
+This example demonstrates how to deploy JupyterLab on IBM Cloud Code Engine.

-The solution comprises of
+The example comprises of
 - OIDC SSO based on GitHub OAuthApps
 - Storing JupyterLabs state in COS
 - Each Jupter user uses its own Jupyter Notebook instance